TITLE Instructional Specialist, SWRPDC

 Experience: Five years experience as a teacher and/or administrator which includes some experience in migrant/ELL education is required.
 Five years experience as a teacher and/or administrator in migrant/ELL education is preferred.

-Skills: Knowledge and experience delivering research-based effective instruction in migrant/ELL programs is required.
+Skills: Knowledge and experience delivering research-based effectie instruction in migrant/ELL programs is required.
 Knowledge and experience with testing and assessment instruments relating to migrant/ELL instructional programs is required.
 Knowledge and experience providing high quality professional development activities is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Proficiency in Spanish and/or another foreign language is preferred.
 Proficiency with word processing applications is preferred.

-2. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as directed by the Director of the Southwest Regional Professional Development Center.
+2. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as directed by the Director of the Agency for Teaching, Leading and Learning.

-3. Supports the overall success of the SWRPDC by performing all other duties as assigned.
+4. Supports the overall success of the Agency for Teaching, Leading and Learning by performing all other duties as assigned.

-The Instructional Specialist is supervised by the Director, Southwest Regional Professional Development Center.
+The Instructional Specialist is supervised by the Director, Agency for Teaching, Leading and Learning.

 OFFICE OF HUMAN RESOURCES